userfrosting/learn/pages/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Controllers

-Simple changes have been made to controller classes :
+Simple changes have been made to controller classes:

 1. Remove `extends SimpleController`, no extension is required anymore.
 2. `use Slim\Http\Request;` must be changed to `use Psr\Http\Message\ServerRequestInterface as Request;`
 3. `use Slim\Http\Response;` must be changed to `use Psr\Http\Message\ResponseInterface as Response;`
-4. Since the DI container is not available globally in controllers, the services you requires must be [injected in constructor](/routes-and-controllers/controller-classes#service-injection)
+4. Since the DI container is not available globally in the controllers, the services you require must be [injected via the constructor](/routes-and-controllers/controller-classes#service-injection)
    1. For example, to use the `view` service, inject `Slim\Views\Twig;`

 See [Controller classes](/routes-and-controllers/controller-classes) guide for more information.

-[note]If your sprinkle extends a controller class from a default sprinkle instead of `SimpleController`, note that **every** controller classes from default sprinkles have been moved, renamed and rewritten as *Action classes*.
-Make sure to check out the sprinkle source code to find out how to update your sprinkle.[/note]
+[note]If your sprinkle extends a controller class from a default sprinkle instead of `SimpleController`, note that **every** controller class from the default sprinkles have been moved, renamed and rewritten as *Action classes*.
+You will need to check out the sprinkle source code to find out how to update your sprinkle.[/note]

 ### Bakery

-Simple changes have been made to bakery commands :
+Simple changes have been made to bakery commands:

 1. Command must extend `Symfony\Component\Console\Command\Command` instead of `UserFrosting\System\Bakery\BaseCommand`
 2. Service should be injected through the class constructor (don't forget to call the parent constructor) or via [attribute injection](https://php-di.org/doc/attributes.html#inject).